phongduong/my-portfolio/data/posts/how-to-create-a-simple-application-with-svelte.md

 ## Summary

 In this post, I introduced to you some concepts of Svelte and how to use them to create a simple application.
 My post doesn't cover concepts like Stores, Transition and Slot.
 These concepts are useful when your application scales.

+If you prefer learning by watching video, you can watch it here <https://youtu.be/8IyR6eTuikM>

 ## Sources